aiven/devportal/docs/tutorials/kafka-migration.rst

 Migrate access control list
 ---------------------------

 Apache Kafka Access Control Lists (ACLs) define how various users are allowed to interact with the topics and schemas.
-To migrate ACLs we recommend extracting the ACL definition from the source Apache Kafka cluster and recreate the ACL in the target cluster.
+To migrate ACLs, we recommend extracting the ACL definition from the source Apache Kafka cluster, then recreating the ACL in the target cluster.

 If the target of the migration is Aiven for Apache Kafka, you can define the ACLs with: